Day 1 - Flight to Namibia

 Includes breakfast, lunch and dinner.

-Day 12 - Windhoek
+Day 10 - Windhoek

-Driving back to Windhoek, you pass through the small towns of Otjiwarongo and Okahandja before arriving at your guesthouse in the early afternoon where your Namibia safari guide bids you farewell.
+Driving back to Windhoek after breakfast, you pass through the small towns of Otjiwarongo and Okahandja before arriving at your guesthouse in the early afternoon where your Namibia safari guide bids you farewell.
 Spend the afternoon at your leisure, with lunch and dinner at your own expense today so you can choose between some of the city's good cafes and restaurants or ordering in at the guesthouse for your evening meal.

 Ongava to Windhoek: approx. 5 hours (420km)